The Web address of this

 Reality check: think of someone you

 R-messages each of you perceives from the other?
-Answer the same question
+Now answer the same question

 about someone you communicate well with.
 What do you notice?